The name Terah in the Bible

 There are one man and one town named Terah in the Bible:

-- The father of Abram, Nahor, Haran and Sarai (Genesis 11:24).
+- The father of Abram (later Abraham), Nahor, Haran and Sarai (Genesis 11:24; later Sarah).
+Not Abram (as is commonly believed) but Terah initiated the move away from Ur of the Chaldeans and to Canaan (Genesis 11:31).
 Since this Terah is an ancestor of Christ, his name also occurs in the Greek New Testament, in the Lucan genealogy, spelled as Θαρα, Thara (Luke 3:34).

 - A town that Israel encountered during the wilderness years (Numbers 33:27).

 The etymology and original meaning of the name Terah is unclear.
 Jones' Dictionary of Old Testament Proper Names suggests a verb that does not occur in Scriptures: tarah (treated neither by HAW Theological Wordbook of the Old Testament nor BDB Theological Dictionary), meaning delay, turn, wander.
 Hence Jones' Dictionary of Old Testament Proper Names renders Delay and NOBSE Study Bible Name List renders Wanderer.
 BDB Theological Dictionary mentions cognates denoting a white mountain goat (ibex; a goat antelope).

 And since nobody seems to know and all are guessing, we like to note that the first part of the name Terah seems similar to the word תר (tor) meaning dove:

 And the second part of the name Terah seems to resemble the familiar noun רוח (ruah) meaning wind, breath or spirit: